kurtsson/jekyll-multiple-languages-plugin/README.md

 ### 3.1.
 Using the gem

-This plugin is available as a Rubygem, https://rubygems.org/gems/jekyll-multiple-languages-plugin.
+This plugin is available as a Ruby gem, https://rubygems.org/gems/jekyll-multiple-languages-plugin.

 Add this line to your application's Gemfile: